isygrz/mern-AntonioPelayo/README.md

 - Created checkEmailStatus controller:
   → Searches user DB for submitted email
   → Returns JSON with { exists, role, isApproved }
-- Added route in userRoutes.js:
+- Added route in `userRoutes.js`:
   → POST /api/users/check-email
-  → Validates input with express-validator and returns 400 on bad payload → Used for conditional routing in EmailCheckScreen.jsx
+  → Validates input with express-validator and returns 400 on bad payload → Used for conditional routing in `EmailCheckScreen.jsx`

-102. Created AccountTypeSelection.jsx
+102. Created `AccountTypeSelection.jsx`

 - Role Selection:
   → Two buttons: "Continue as Personal" or "Continue as Vendor"